 After the Project construction is completed, it will be handed over to the Republic of Turkey State Railways (TCDD) General Directorate.
-TCDD General Directorate will include the Project in its environmental and social management system within the scope of railway management.
+TCDD General Directorate will establish its own ESMS system and will include the Project in its environmental and social management system within the scope of railway management.